 Don’t worry though, these M&M chocolate cookies don’t require any experiments or further study.
 I’ve already tested the recipe for you!

 And the resulting cookie is packed with chocolate flavour, has just the right amount of chewiness without falling apart, not too sweet, and pretty besides.
 Let’s get to it.
-(For the detailed recipe, scroll to the bottom of the page to find a printable recipe card.)

 1. PREP YOU PAN.
 Preheat your oven to 350F.
 Line a cookie sheet with parchment paper and set aside.